All Episodes

 And anyway, later in the article, he talks about how we responded to the bombing in London.

-He says has been reflexive and idiotic.
+He says it's been reflexive and idiotic.

-You know, random bag checks in New York subways, and random meaning that people are stopped choke uh are stopped to be searched randomly, uh just numerically.
+And random, meaning that people are stopped to be searched randomly, just numerically.

-They would say it's possible.
+They would say, it's possible.

 Well, we shouldn't protect ourselves against what's possible.